The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 Appropriate window design, size, location and glazing treatment, combined with shading and internal covers, can significantly reduce the energy required for heating and cooling.

-Spent as much money as you can afford on the windows (and the insulation).
+Spend as much money as you can afford on the windows (and the insulation).
 While you might upgrade your bathroom or kitchen in 10-15 years’ time.
 You will never ever touch the windows or the insulation again.

 And as most of you know, good performing windows can be pretty expensive.
 The question is: What can you do to keep the cost down?